SEI-ATL-3-8/install-fest/README.md

 ```

 Restart the terminal for the new $PATH value to take effect.
 You'll be able to type `code .` in any folder to start editing files in that folder.
 You can also open specific files with `code [filenname]`

+*FINISH LINE*: From the command line, you can type `code .` and open whatever directory you're currently in in vscode.

 **Installing the Open In Browser Extension**